MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/installation-components-for-kmdf-drivers.md

 -   *WUDFUpdate\_01007.dll*, *WUDFUpdate\_01009.dll*, *WUDFUpdate\_01011.dll* (co-installers for UMDF).
 -   *winusbcoinstaller.dll*, *winusbcoinstaller2.dll* (co-installers for WinUSB 1.5/1.9).

-When you install the WDK for Windows 8 (KMDF/UMDF 1.11), the installer offers an option to **Download WDF co-installers**.
-Select this option and the installer opens the browser to download an MSI package that installs co-installer DLL and MSU files under `%program files%\Windows Kits\8.0\redist\wdf`.

-If you install the WDK for Windows 8.1 or later, the installer automatically places the co-installer DLLs in `%program files%\Windows Kits\8.0\redist\wdf`.
-You must download the MSU file separately from [WDK 8 redistributable components](https://go.microsoft.com/fwlink/p/?LinkID=253170).
+If you would like the MSU file, please download and install the package (in MSI format) from [WDK 8 redistributable components](https://go.microsoft.com/fwlink/p/?LinkID=253170).
+After installation, the MSU and co-installers can be found in `%program files%\Windows Kits\<version>\redist\wdf`.

 ## Co-installer Naming and Versioning